Design it. Sell it. We print it.

 Disclaimer

-The following measurements may vary depending on the blanks, manufacturers, and Print Providers.
+The measurements in the t-shirt design size chart and the following values may vary depending on the blanks, manufacturers, and Print Providers.
 However, printing requirements are generally consistent.

-If you want to cover the entire front with large designs or only the chest with a cool graphic or logo, one of these options can provide the best size for your garment.
+If you want to cover the entire front with large designs or just the chest with a graphic or logo, one of these sizes will give you the best result for your garment.

 Printing requirements: